Dave Malloy: Other theater works

+Performance credits

 Recordings

 In addition to the full cast recordings listed below, rough recordings and demos to most of Malloy's shows can be found on his website.

 Official video recordings of Ghost Quartet, Beardo, and Beowulf have also been released online.
 A Kickstarter was launched to fund the original cast recording of Octet on June 19, 2019, where it was fully funded in one day.
 The album was released digitally on November 15, 2019.

 Honors and awards

 He is the winner of three OBIE Awards, a Lucille Lortel Award, a Drama Desk Award, a Richard Rodgers Award, Glickman Award, ASCAP New Horizons Award, Jonathan Larson Grant, and New Music USA Grant, a recipient of the 2009 NEA/TCG Career Development Program for Theatre Directors and Designers, and the 2011 Composer-in-Residence at Ars Nova.
 In 2017, Malloy was the recipient of Smithsonian Magazine's American Ingenuity Award for History.